ABOUT LAST BITE FILMS

 Amanzi Arnett is a multidisciplinary artist based in Memphis, TN.
 Their work centers the liberation and preservation of the stories of Black and queer communities in the South.

-• A man with shoulder-length brown hair and a beard smiling, wearing a dark blue denim button-up shirt, against a white background.
+• Joseph Carr, a man with shoulder-length brown hair and a beard smiling, wearing a dark blue denim button-up shirt, against a white background.

 Joseph Carr